ana-alves-santos/cinecook/README.md

 - Smooth navigation to detailed recipe pages
 - A visually appealing dark theme with subtle animations

-This project was a great way to practice React basics

 ## 📚 Technologies Used